Azure/aks-advanced-autoscaling/docs/module2/README.md

 ```
 ### BEGIN - SOME FINAL CHECKS

-## Note: the next want to confirm that the Test creation went well - you can run the following commands:
 ## Let's verify that we got a http code 200 = OK for the Test File upload validation
 RESPONSE_OK="200"
 if [[ "$validateUploadFileTestResponse" == *"$RESPONSE_OK"* ]]